 April and her Advocate then drafted a petition for a temporary protection order and her Advocate explained the court process and told April what to expect during the hearing.
 April’s Advocate also took photographs of her injuries for the court file.
 April was nervous about talking to a judge, but her conversation with her Advocate gave her more confidence, and her order was granted.
 From the Courthouse, April was directed to the Crime Victim’s Compensation Program and received temporary safe housing until her next court date.

-SAFE received a call on our 24 hour response line from a police officer at the scene of a domestic violence call.
-After getting some basic information about the situation from the officer, the SAFE Advocate was connected with Kiesha who reported that her boyfriend frequently assaulted her, and that he had access to a gun.
+DC SAFE received a call on its Crisis Response Line from a police officer at the scene of a domestic violence call.
+After getting some basic information about the situation from the officer, the DC SAFE Advocate was connected with Kiesha who reported that her boyfriend frequently assaulted her, and that he had access to a gun.
 Tonight he punched her repeatedly and kicked her and she thought he might kill her.
 Her neighbor had called police, but her boyfriend had fled the scene before police arrived.
 She said she and her three children had no safe place to stay and her boyfriend could come back at any time after the police left.

 Because Kiesha’s case was high risk, she was assigned to a specialized Advocate at SAFE who contacted various community and government partners to obtain faster and greater assistance for her.
 Through this process, Kiesha was able to move into permanent housing, transfer the children to a different school and daycare, and obtain additional legal assistance.